-Yukon XL is also available as a luxurious Denali model that compares well to Cadillac's Escalade ESV.
+Yukon XL Denali is a luxurious model that compares well to the Cadillac Escalade ESV.
 Denali comes equipped with automatic rear load-leveling.

 Inside is a comfortable cabin.
 We found the optional leather seats comfortable.
 The driver sits way up high for a commanding view of the road, and the pedals power-adjust to fit short and tall drivers.
 The instruments and gauges are among best in class, elegantly clean yet very functional.
 Interior small items storage is intelligently designed and all over, including a huge center console.